German Articles: Der, Die, Das Explained

 German articles are small words placed before nouns to show gender (masculine, feminine, or neuter) and case.
 The three definite articles are der, die, das, and the main indefinite articles are ein, eine.

-Why are articles in German Important?
+Why are articles in German important?

 They help indicate the correct gender, case, and meaning of a noun.
 Articles also influence adjective endings and other grammar points in German.

-Which Article should I guess if I am Unsure?
+Which article should I guess if I am unsure?

 Die is the safest guess, as about 46% of nouns are feminine.
+Der accounts for roughly 34% and das for about 20%.

-What is the Difference between Definite and Indefinite articles?
+What is the difference between definite and indefinite articles?

 Definite articles (der, die, das) refer to a specific person, place, or thing.
 Indefinite articles (ein, eine) refer to something non-specific or one of many.

-Where can I find an Article Chart?
+Where can I find a German article chart?